 Missing North Port, Florida teen found as Laundrie manhunt continues

-16-year-old reunited with family Thursday evening
+16-year-old contacted family Thursday evening

-The North Port, Florida Police Department on Friday announced that formerly missing teenager Desirae Malava-Ortiz has been located.
+The North Port Police Department in Florida announced Friday that missing teenager Desirae Malava-Ortiz had been located.

-Authorities reported the 16-year-old missing on Thursday evening after she left her residence on Roxbury Circle earlier this week by "unknown means of travel."
+Authorities reported the 16-year-old missing on Thursday evening after she left her home on Roxbury Circle earlier this week by "unknown means of travel."

 SEARCH FOR MISSING LAUREN CHO OF NJ CONTINUES AS PETITO CASE BRINGS LIGHT TO MISSING PERSONS